 This week I’m showing you how to make these cool and kind of fancy vegan golden chocolate caramel pretzel rods!
 It’s got a gooey caramel coating, then chocolate, and a sponge toffee crunch on the outside with a little sparkle.
 Check out how to make them in the video below and then scroll down for the recipe!

-47 to 60 pretezel rods (4-inches in length)
+- 47 to 60 pretezel rods (4-inches in length)

-12 (250 g) medjool dates, pitted
+- 12 (250 g) medjool dates, pitted

-1/2 C warm water
+- 1/2 C warm water

-2/3 C canned coconut cream
+- 2/3 C canned coconut cream

-2 tbsp tapioca starch
+- 2 tbsp tapioca starch

-1 tbsp vanilla extract
+- 1 tbsp vanilla extract

-1/4 tsp salt
+- 1/4 tsp salt

-1/2 C vegan butter
+- 1/2 C vegan butter

-1 C granulated cane sugar
+- 1 C granulated cane sugar

 golden sponge toffee

-1/2 C water
+- 1/2 C water

-1 C white sugar
+- 1 C granulated white sugar

-1/4 C white or golden corn syrup
+- 1/4 C white or golden corn syrup

-2 tsp baking soda
+- 2 tsp baking soda

 In a saucepan, melt vegan butter and add the cane sugar on low to medium heat.
 Stir to combine.
-When the butter is mostly melted you can turn the heat up slightly and add in the date mixture and stir until combined.
+When the butter is mostly melted, you can turn the heat up slightly and add in the date mixture and stir until combined.

-Meanwhile prepare two baking sheets lined with wax paper and prepare the sponge toffee while the caramel cools down.
+Meanwhile, prepare two baking sheets lined with wax paper and prepare the sponge toffee while the caramel cools down.

 For the sponge toffee, make sure all of your ingredients are pre-measured as the process happens really quick!
 Line a square pan with parchment paper and attach a candy thermometer to a medium sized sauce pan.

-In a small bowl or measuring cup combine the gold pearl dust and water.
+In a small bowl or measuring cup, combine the gold pearl dust and water.

-Once the sugar mixture reaches 300°F which is hard candy-crack stage (this took about 18 minutes on my stove top) take the pot off heat and whisk in the baking soda until combined.
+Once the sugar mixture reaches 300°F which is hard candy-crack stage (this took about 18 minutes on my stove top), take the pot off heat and whisk in the baking soda until combined.
 Don’t continue whisking as you want air to remain the mixture.
 The mixture will begin to foam right away and double in size.

-By now your caramel will be cooled enough and slightly thicker.
+By now, your caramel will be cooled enough and slightly thicker.
 Pour the caramel into a heat-safe cup or mug that is about 4-inches tall and ensure the mouth of the cup is about 2 1/2-inches wide.

 Dip a pretzel rod 3/4 of the way into the caramel.
 Let the excess drip off well before placing on the sheets lined with wax paper.
 Repeat with the remaining pretzel rods.
 The caramel shouldn’t pool too much but if some are a little bit misshapen from pooling around the pretzel, use a knife or small spatula to smooth out the caramel edges before chilling in the fridge for at least 2 hours to set the caramel.

-To make the chocolate coating, melt 8 oz of dark chocolate wafers at a time over a double boiler until smooth and entirely melted.
+To make the chocolate coating, melt 8 ounces of dark chocolate wafers at a time over a double boiler until smooth and entirely melted.
 Clean out the same mug or cup you used for the date caramel, and pour in the melted chocolate.